wlaub/vcv/README.md

 * Waveform scale and offset

 The phase control allows control of the intersection point of the generated waveforms.

+Consider using it to drive the crossfaders in Tia I.

 ### Achilles